disconnect/apache-websocket/README.md

 architecture for handling WebSocket messaging.
 Doing so does not require any knowledge of internal Apache structures.

-This implementation supports draft-76 of the WebSocket protocol.
-It does not support the older draft-75 protocol.
-The code should be easy enough to modify to support the older protocol.
-Make sure that your client supports the appropriate protocol.
-The Stable and Beta channels of Chrome, and the release version of Safari, do not yet implement the draft-76 protocol.
-The Dev channel of Chrome and the nightly WebKit builds (which may be used with Safari) do support it, however.
+This implementation supports both draft-75 and draft-76 of the WebSocket protocol.
+Support for draft-75 is disabled by default, but it may be enabled through the configuration.

 ## Download